dabedin/ai-de-camp/README.md

 ## First test

-Using Azure OpenAI Studio playground on a GPT4o deployment, help calculate the outcome of a wargame action, with the following goals:
+Using Azure OpenAI Studio playground on a GPT4o deployment, revised a prompt to calculate the outcome of a wargame action, with the following goals:
-- Identify the firing and target toy soldiers
+1. Identify the firing and target toy soldier figurine in a simple set
-- Understand pose: prone, crouched, standing
+2. Understand figurine pose: prone, crouched, standing
-- Identify weapon: rifle, machine gun, submachine gun, pistol
+3. Identify the weapon used by the figurine
-- Estimate distance
+4. Estimate distance
-- Calculate all modifiers, draw a random number and calculate the outcome
+5. Apply all modifiers, draw a random number and calculate the outcome

 It's just a starting point, but it's a good one.